Money

 Availability: No

-This tier might be a good fit for you if you rely on government benefits, sometimes have to go without things you need, are unable to work, make at or below $20 per hour, etc.
+This tier might be a good fit for you if you rely on government benefits, are a student, are unable to work, make at or below $20 per hour, etc.

 I know that life can sometimes feel hectic when you don’t have a lot of money.
 Therapy can be a space where you take a break from all that, recenter, make a plan, and mindfully engage with your world.